thedefside/BetterUI/BetterUI/Package/README.md

 ## Changelog

-v2.5.5
+- Updated for Bog Witch.
-  - Fix the builds stat not being correct on the character selection screen.
+- Automatically disable custom tooltips if Epic Loot is found.
+Change the description of the config option to match this.

 Full Changelog can be found on the wiki tab for this mod here: [https://valheim.thunderstore.io/package/BetterUI_ForeverMaintained/BetterUI_ForeverMaintained/wiki/](https://valheim.thunderstore.io/package/BetterUI_ForeverMaintained/BetterUI_ForeverMaintained/wiki/)